 With the timing mark correctly aligned, the rotor arm should be opposite the for the timing cylinder - check by tracing back the ignition lead - and the points should be about to open.

 You can confirm this by noting that the heel on the -breaker arm is just at the bottom of one of the cam lobes.

 Remember that the cam usually turns anti-clockwise.
 Remove the rotor arm if it obscures the points and cam.

 Slacken the pinch bolt at the base of the distributor body.

 Connect one clip of the test lamp to the live terminal of the points (the low-tension terminal) and earth the other lead to the engine.
 Switch on the ignition.

 Turn the distributor to a point where the test-lamp light flickers between on and off.
 Tighten the pinch bolt and re-check with the lamp by flicking the rotor arm.

 Some distributors have a vernier control - a graduated scale set by a knurled knob - for final adjustment after locking.

-The tension of the toothed belt that drives an overhead camshaft must be checked at the intervals...
+Unscrew the belt-cover bolts.
+The tension of the toothed belt that drives an overhead camshaft m...